 camera_command and camera_response implement the standard I/O protocol.
 The command parameters are camera_x, camera_y, camera_scale, and camera_mirror.
 The command tells the camera controller to capture an image to a rectangle in video memory.
 The upper-left corner of the rectangle is (camera_x, camera_y), and the size of the image is specified by camera_scale.
 The camera_mirror parameter determines whether the controller captures a normal image (camera_mirror=0) or an image that is flipped horizontally (camera_mirror=1).

 With the DE2-115 board, use a Sony DCR-TRV22 camcorder.
 Insert the right-angle 3.5mm jack of an AV cable into the camcorder's AUDIO/VIDEO connector, and insert the yellow RCA plug into the VIDEO IN connector on the DE2-115 board.
 Set the camcorder's mode dial to memory.
 You can adjust the focus and exposure manually, or have the camera automatically select them.
-You'll usually need to connect the power adapter, since the batteries don't hold much charge.
+Connect a battery (lasts about 2 hours on a full charge) or power adapter.
+To replace the battery, lift up the viewfinder, press down the BATT tab directly above the battery, then slide the battery up.
 See the camcorder manual for more details.

 ase100 simulates the camera controller accurately enough for you to test your device driver and to run assembly-language programs.
 If your computer has a webcam or video capture card, ase100 can read images from that device.
 The lab has a supply of Logitech C200 webcams that you can use with ase100 (but not with the DE2-115 boards).